 Print the Goal Map and follow these steps and you are on your way to living an intentional future.

 - Create a list of anything and everything for 5-8 minutes.
 Ask yourself “If I could do anything, be anything, or have whatever I wanted, what would it be?”
 Be honest and nonjudgmental.
 You are your harshest critic.
 Nothing is off the table and nothing is impossible.
 Write as much as you can for each timeline section.

 - Remember, “The Limit Does Not Exist!”

 - Know your priorities: Go back and circle your top priority from each timeline section.
 This is the place to remember the difference between should and must.
 We have been told since birth what we should do.
-It is time to listen about what you must do.
-What of these are your priorities?
+It is time to listen to what you must do.
+Which of these are your priorities?
 Are these your passions, interests, and hopes?
 Did someone else’s priorities sneak in?

 - Create your first Goal Catalyst.
 Select the priority (catalyst) that will be the most positive impact on your life right now.
 Fill in the catalyst map with as many steps as you need to activate that catalyst.
 Once this is complete fill in the following details;

 - Figure out how much time is needed to complete them